Bernard Barillot: Biography

 Several other writers, artists, journalists, write texts that accompany his works, Marie Didier, Jean Pierre Mader, Eric Carriere, Helen Ling, Alain Monnier, Marie Paule Peyronnet.
 Very early in June 2002, Bernard Barillot meets and presents his work to Pierre Restany, Campagne Première street in Paris, the art critic wishes to follow his approach that he finds interesting.

 Unfortunately a second meeting would not take place, Pierre Restany dies practically one year later to the day.
 Very touched by all these texts, the artist will collect them surrounded by reproductions of some of his works of different formats, watercolors, pastels, acrylics, in a reasoned catalog so the publication will take place in spring 2019.

-Bernard Barillot regularly shows his work in San Francisco in the United States.
+Barillot regularly shows his work in San Francisco in the United States.